 Research Scholarship in Derivative Instruments

-Montréal Exchange is now accepting applications for its 2024 Research Scholarship in Derivative Instruments!
+Montréal Exchange is no longer accepting applications for its 2024 Research Scholarship in Derivative Instruments!

 Are you conducting an innovative research project on a problem related to derivatives?
 Have an interest in current issues and emerging trends impacting the financial services industry including fintech, cryptocurrencies, NFTs, sustainable finance, ESG factors, or big data analytics?